Biobix/DeepRibo/README.md

 # Training a model

+*This step is only necessary to train a custom model.
+For default usage of DeepRibo, predictions are used using one of the pretrained models.*

 After all data has been processed, a model can be trained.
 Any combination of datasets present in the **DATA** folder can be used for training/testing.